[Updated Sept. 20, 2018 with support for custom OpenVPN configurations. Originally published April 5, 2018.]

 The company website doesn't mention any executives, but there's a Canadian tech-investment profile that lists Yegor Sak and Alex Paguis as the founders.
 Both men also have LinkedIn pages, so they're not living in hiding.

 Sak authors many of the blog posts on the Windscribe website, and he personally responded to questions Tom's Guide sent to a generic Windscribe contact email address.

-Windscribe couldn't maintain a 12-hour constant connection, requiring one reconnection along the way.
-Some other services, such as PIA and Mullvad, had no such problems.
-In every locale, Windscribe let music and video files stream to a phone and iPad faithfully, without skips or stutters.
+Windscribe couldn't maintain a 12-hour constant connection in January, requiring one reconnection along the way.
+But it let music and video files stream to a phone and iPad without skips or stutters.

 Like PIA, Windscribe had intermittent driver problems, which prevented VPN connections on two occasions.
 Rather than reinstalling the software, you can just go to the Network Connections section of Windows and click to enable the Windscribe VPN.
 It takes about 10 seconds and worked when I needed to fix it.

 Soon after this review was originally published in April 2018, Windscribe announced that its Windows and Mac client software had changed its default VPN protocol from OpenVPN to IKEv2/IPsec.